 "Early?
 Absolutely not.
 To come this early would be ridiculous.
 I'm…here on unrelated business.
 I wasn't expecting this to already be underway."
 Togami crossed his arms, and turned away from Mioda, looking rather more awkward than usual, by Hinata's estimation.
 "But if you expect me later, would you rather I leave for now?"

 "No!
 No way!"
 Mioda pumped her arms rapidly up and down.
 "Earliness is next to godliness, that's Ibuki's motto!
 In fact, we can even move up the time, so that everyone else is late!
 I'll even make it explicitly clear-"

 "That's not necessary, Mioda."
 Togami put a hand to his chin, and furrowed his brow for a moment.
 "You mentioned yukata earlier.
 Given your own I assume you're distributing them here."

 "Oh – yeah!
 By the bathrooms, in fact!"
 Mioda made a swirling motion with her arms and pointed back to the racks.
 "Byakuya-chan's is right up front!"

 "Then I will put it on this instant."
-He started for the bathrooms, then stopped and gave Hinata an odd look.
+He started for the bathrooms, then stopped and turned to look at Hinata.
 "You haven't tied yours, Hinata," he said.